A Summary of Climate Change Theory & A Skeptic’s Questions

 The cold kills 20 times as many people as hot weather, according to an international study analyzing 74 million deaths in 384 locations across 13 countries.50

-There will be “dire economic implications of trying to cease the use of fossil fuels.”51 Poverty is the most successful and dangerous human disease.
+If we follow the lead of the advocates of alarm, there will be “dire economic implications of trying to cease the use of fossil fuels.”51 Poverty is the most successful and dangerous human disease.
 Fossil fuels are the primary medicine we use to fight poverty.

 I think of those persons, for example, who burn manure to stay warm and cook their food.
 Fumes from this burning are “the major source of indoor pollution in the developing world and is reckoned to cause at least a million deaths a year.”52 Electricity and natural gas would solve this problem.
 Both require the creation of carbon dioxide emissions.